RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/ia/ia-2.5.md

 ---
-sort-id: ia-02.05
 x-trestle-global:
   sort-id: ia-02.05
 ---

-# ia-2.5 - \[Identification and Authentication\] Individual Authentication with Group Authentication
+# ia-2.5 - \[Identification and Authentication\] Group Authentication

 ## Control Statement

-When shared accounts or authenticators are employed, require users to be individually authenticated before granting access to the shared accounts or resources.
+The organization requires individuals to be authenticated with an individual authenticator when a group authenticator is employed.

+## Control Objective

+Determine if the organization requires individuals to be authenticated with an individual authenticator when a group authenticator is employed.

 ## Control guidance

-Individual authentication prior to shared group authentication mitigates the risk of using group accounts or authenticators.
+Requiring individuals to use individual authenticators as a second level of authentication helps organizations to mitigate the risk of using group authenticators.

-## Control assessment-objective

-users are required to be individually authenticated before granting access to the shared accounts or resources when shared accounts or authenticators are employed.